CodingBySahil/amazonClone/README.md

 ## Acknowledgements

 I would like to express my gratitude to [Bootstrap](https://getbootstrap.com/) for providing the CSS framework used in this project.

+## About the Author

+This project was created by [Muhammad Sahil](https://github.com/CodingBySahil).
+You can find more of my work on [codingBySahil](https://github.com/CodingBySahil).